-- 30. This statement was materially false and misleading at the time it was made because the Company continued to make engines for RAM 2500 and 3500 trucks with unlawful emissions control devices. - 31.
-The 2019 Annual Report contained the following risk disclosure regarding the regulatory environment in which Cummins operates:
+30. This statement was materially false and misleading because the Company continued to make engines for RAM 2500 and 3500 trucks with unlawful emissions control devices at the time this statement was made.

+31. The 2019 Annual Report contained the following risk disclosure regarding the regulatory environment in which Cummins operates: